underware-gg/pistols/README.md

-# pistols
+# Pistols at 10 Blocks

-Pistols at 10 Blocks | Made with love for the Dojo Game Jam #3, 15th Dec 2023 - 2nd Jan 2024.
+Made with love for the Dojo Game Jam #3, 15th Dec 2023 - 2nd Jan 2024.

 ```
                                           ~~^             ^J~